ThiMarques/ThiMarques/README.md

 <p align="center"><a href="./README.pt-br.md">In Portuguese ➤</a></p>

-I'm a boy how started now in this world of programming and I love this experice !
+I'm a men how started now in this world of programming and I love this experice !

 Every day learning a new thing !